engelmi/sbom4rpm/example/README.md

 # !
 This will take quite a while !
 # SBOM4RPMs will use all root rpms in
 #   /var/bluechi/artifacts/rpms-<datetime>
+# and the cloned repository in
+#   /var/bluechi
-# and save the collected RPM data in
+# and save the collected RPM data as well as git submodule data in
 #   /var/sbom-for-rpms/sboms/raw
 # and generate the SBOM data in SPDX format in
 #   /var/sbom-for-rpms/sboms/sboms